Twistle Adds Providence Saint Joseph Health and ChristianaCare to Investment Syndicate to Complete an $18M Financing Round

 In the past year, Providence, one of the largest health systems in the nation, has expanded its use of Twistle to span more than 17 hospitals.
 Across many clinical specialties, Twistle has helped more than 150,000 patients navigate most types of surgery and procedures, chronic disease, and wellness -- all while also collecting patient-reported outcomes (PROs) along the way.

-"Providence St. Joseph Health is building highly engaged digital relationships with patients to improve the health of populations where we operate," said Aaron Martin, Executive Vice President and Chief Digital Officer at Providence.
+"Providence St. Joseph Health is building highly engaged digital relationships with patients to improve the health of populations in the communities we serve," said Aaron Martin, Executive Vice President and Chief Digital Officer at Providence.
 "We have made Twistle's care pathway automation platform a core piece of our digital strategy to amplify our care teams' capacity to deliver timely, personalized and proactive care to our patients.
-We are so excited about what Twistle brings to health care that we also want to participate as a strategic investor and help the company scale its innovations across the world."
+We are excited about what Twistle brings to health care that we also want to participate as a strategic investor and help the company scale its solution."

 In 2016, ChristianaCare was one of the first health care providers to adopt Twistle, leading the industry by creating innovative communication pathways to support patients in surgery, obstetrics and gynecology, pain management, and virtual care coordination.
 ChristianaCare also uses Twistle to send updates to families whose loved ones are going through major surgery.